Fix: Python AttributeError: 'NoneType' object has no attribute

 def find_user(name: str) -> dict | None:

-If you have checked all the fixes above and still get this error:
+If you’ve checked all the fixes above and still get this error, here are the less obvious causes I’ve personally tripped over:

 Check for monkey-patching.
 Something might be overwriting a variable or attribute with None at runtime.
 Search your codebase for assignments to the variable in question.